There Is No Such Thing as Reading Jesus Without a Framework

 It sounds like a refusal to add human invention to divine revelation.

-But the claim collapses the moment it is tested by an actual text.
+But the claim begins to fail the moment an actual text is handled.

 Take the words of Jesus in John 10:30: